stand-art/jaxn/Specification.md

 #### Notes

 Single-line comments may not contain additional control characters.
-A single-line comment ends at either the end of the line, or at the end of  input, whichever is encountered first.
+A single-line comment ends at either the end of the line, or at the end of the input, whichever is encountered first.

 Block comments do not nest.
 In other words, occurrences of `/*` within a block comment are not interpreted as anything else other than part of the comment.

 ## Numbers